Tapha/Java-Cohort/Exercise-The-Story-Of-Failure.md

 Questions:

 1. What is the happy path?

+This is the path where all inputs are correct, and there are no failures or errors, so it flows from start to finish

 2. What could go wrong?

+Many things, the email could be invalid, the email and name inputs could be the wrong type, the database may not be connected, there could be a user with the name and email already in the database.

 3. What should happen if the email is invalid?

+The user should be told to input a valid email.

 4. What should happen if the user already exists?

+The user should be told that they already exist on the system

 5. What should happen if saving fails?

+All potential changes to the database should be rolled back, and the user should be told that it didnt save and they should try again

 6. What should happen if sending the welcome message fails?

+Error message should be produced, if the user tries again they will get the earlier error saying they already are in the database.

 ---